-- The City of Joondalup could specifically subsidise the cost of installing rainwater tanks for City residents. - The City could work with local suppliers to negotiate a special discount from specific suppliers on behalf of residents.
+- The City of Joondalup could specifically subsidise the cost of installing rainwater tanks for City residents for encouraging use of rainwater as is done by the Water Corporation. - The City could work with local suppliers to negotiate a special discount from specific suppliers on behalf of residents.
 In effect, the City would be acting as a broker to reduce retail prices to City residents. - The City could grant rebates on the rates of City residents who install rainwater tanks.